 With the county finally relinquishing its frosty winter cloak, spring in Cornwall enjoys bright sunshine, clear blue skies and verdant landscapes that simply beg for exploration.
 From outdoor enthusiasts to sports lovers to wildlife watchers, everyone can enjoy their favourite pastime along the empty coast paths, golden beaches and thriving wildlife reserves.
 If you have little ones in your family, there are lots of beach activities you can enjoy whatever the weather and the county’s National Trust properties are always hosting spring games, including Easter egg hunts and signs of spring trails.
 For those looking to take a splash, it’s never too late to learn to surf, but if you’re after something a little more sedate, there are other great family-friendly watersports too including wild swimming and paddle boarding that will leave all generations invigorated and revived.
-Another day, why not take to wheels cycling around Lanhydrock or along the Camel Trail, before returning to your private retreat and plonking on the sofa, broad-smiled and starry-eyed.
+Another day, why not take to wheels cycling around Lanhydrock or along the Camel Trail, before returning to your cosy Cornish cottage and plonking on the sofa, broad-smiled and starry-eyed.

 5. Al fresco dining

 After a day in the sun cycling the Camel Trail or learning to surf why not make the most of the longer evenings and set up your own al fresco dining experience on the beach.
 Bring a bottle of something scrummy and cook up your favourite beach meal surrounded by friends and family and lots of blankets.
-If a beach barbecue isn't your thing, then head back to your very own private holiday home to curl up in lots of blankets and watch the sunset while enjoying your lovely home comfort meal.
+If a beach barbecue isn't your thing, then head back to your very own holiday home with a view to curl up in lots of blankets and watch the sunset while enjoying your lovely home comfort meal.
 Al fresco dining will often add that extra sprinkle of something special to the evening along with spending quality time with those around you.